People with a particular religious affiliation

 -

-Status of women — Women generally have an equal status in Christian denominations.
+Status of women — women generally have an equal status in Christian denominations.
 However, only some Christian denominations allow female religious leaders.
-For example, Catholicism does not allow women to be priests.
+For example, the Catholic church and the Sydney diocese of the Anglican church do not allow women to be priests.

 -